 In 2019, Brian Hobson and Wendell Odom successfully pulled two cases out of the CID and back under civil audit.
 Both cases involved allegations of businesses underreporting income.
 Both clients are no longer in the criminal system, and prison time is off the table.

-Leave your criminal tax case in the hands of qualified tax fraud lawyers.
+Leave your criminal tax case in the hands of qualified criminal tax attorneys.

 Contact us today for a consultation.